-We also test the standard and mobile versions for acceptable use/speed in the latest mobile Chrome, Firefox, Dolphin, Opera and Skyfire browsers.
+We also test the desktop and mobile versions for acceptable use/speed in the latest mobile Chrome, Firefox, Dolphin, Opera and Skyfire browsers.

 If you are using another browser or operating system not mentioned above and/or are experiencing problems with this site please contact us.
-Also, though most production is conducted via Intranet, DSL and cable Internet connections, the pages are also periodically tested for acceptable download speeds on dial-up/wireless modems.
-All 80,000+ links are checked and fixed about every quarter.
+Also, though most production is conducted via Intranet, DSL and Cable Internet connections, the pages are also periodically tested for acceptable download speeds on dial-up/wireless modems.
+All 80,000+ links are checked and fixed at least every quarter.

 We hope you enjoy our sites and look forward to hearing from you!